 That philosophy went on to deliver DFB Cup glory in the footsteps of Klopp at Dortmund, as well as the French championship in 2018/19, and a domestic treble the following season that also saw Tuchel take Paris Saint-Germain to their first ever Champions League final.

-The immediate impact of Svensson – a former Mainz player like Klopp, who worked his way up from the U19 position like Tuchel into the hotseat that binds all three – has been as remarkable as those of the men he follows.
+The impact of Svensson – a former Mainz player like Klopp, who worked his way up from the U19 position like Tuchel into the hotseat that binds all three – has been as remarkable as those of the men he has followed.

-Mainz were 17th, with one win from 14 when the Dane took charge in January.
-Jump forward 18 matchdays and Svensson has overseen eight wins, six draws and just four defeats as the 05ers have lifted themselves into 12th.
+Mainz were 17th, with one win from 14 when the Dane took charge in January 2021.
+Jump forward 20 matchdays and Svensson had overseen nine wins, six draws and just five defeats as the 05ers remarkably ended the season in 12th.

-Mainz are a club like no other and it appears they breed coaches like no other, too.
-And, at this rate, Svensson could be the next to ascend to the very top of the club coaching ladder.
+It has been another memorable campaign to underscore that Mainz are a club like no other and they breed coaches like no other, too.
+At this rate, Svensson could be the next to ascend to the very top of the club coaching ladder.